 Here’s one of my best tips for creating perfectly flat sugar cookies for decorating: As soon as the cookies are baked and removed from the oven, use a fondant smoother to gently press the surfaces completely flat.
 The cookies will not rise much because they contain no chemical leaven, but occasionally have a bubble or puffy area that needs smoothing.
 Smoothing the cookies provides the best even surface so flood royal icing stays put!
 That means less chance of the icing overflowing the edges.

 Printed Wafer Paper

-I used some beautiful watercolor print wafer paper on these cookies from this Etsy seller.
+I used some beautiful watercolor print wafer paper on these cookies from an Etsy seller.
+The seller’s shop I purchased from is now closed, but you can find a wide variety on Etsy.
+(I particularly like this one.)
 Use the same cookie cutters used for the dough as a template to cut out the wafer paper with an X-acto knife.
 After the royal icing has completely dried on the cookies, cover each with a light layer of piping gel, and then place the corresponding shaped wafer paper on top.
 Turn the cookies upside down to dry completely, so the wafer paper lies perfectly flat.

 Use gold luster dust mixed with vodka to create a gold paint to finish the edges.
 I used the flat edge of a small art brush to swipe a line of paint onto the wafer paper edge, which created an almost cloisonne effect.